What You’ll Learn

 There are better and worse ways to raise a dollar of revenue.
 That’s because no two taxes impact the economy the same.

-One way to think about this is as a hierarchy: Which taxes are most and least harmful for long-term economic growth?
-This hierarchy is determined by which factors are most mobile, and thus most sensitive to high tax rates—in other words, what economic activities, if taxed, can easily be moved, reduced, or otherwise changed to avoid that tax?
+One way to think about this is as a hierarchy: which taxes are most and least harmful for long-term economic growth?
+This hierarchy is determined by which factors are most mobile, and thus most sensitive to high tax rates—in other words, which economic activities, if taxed, can easily be moved, reduced, or otherwise changed to avoid that tax?

 Taxes on the most mobile factors in the economy, such as capital, cause the most distortions and have the most negative impact.
 Taxes on factors that can’t easily be moved, such as land, are the most stable and least distortive.